uniwebcms/component-library-template/docs/5-documenting-for-endusers.md

 "Service List"      # Layout-specific (should be a parameter)
 ```

-> [!IMPORTANT] \
-> The name of your component in your code does not need to match the user-facing name that you give to it.
+**⚠ Important**: The name of your component in your code does not need to match the user-facing name that you give to it.
 For example, the internal name "FeatureSection" may be named "Features" in the component's metadata.

 ### Standard Components